ibm-cloud-docs/monitoring/iam_view_events.md

 6. Select the service role **Reader**.
 7. Click **Assign**.

 ### Option 3.
-Grant permissions to a single instance
+Grant permissions on a single instance
 {: #user_opt3}

 Complete the following steps: